 “We are excited to build on the success of the inaugural commission.
 We’re also delighted to be working again with our Below Zero partners together with Taru Elfving, with whom we share many ethical interests”, says Naomi Siderfin, Director of Beaconsfield Gallery.

-The call will open 10th of May.
+The deadline for this year’s applications is at midnight (Finnish time) on Sunday 4 August.
 The theme for this year’s prize is ‘Resilient Futures’ The winner of the first Below Zero Award in 2017 was Finnish artist Jonna Kina.